pix0id/movie_chopper/README.md

 | `libvpx`  | `.webm` | is tiny a video format well indicated for web videos (with HTML5).
 Open source. |

 ## TODO:
-1. Add support for chosing codec
+1. Add support for choosing codec
 2. Add support for files in directories
 3. Ignore non video/image/audio files.
-4. Create module for FrankenMovie (Combine clips into one file and add music over video.)